 The persons listed above in this program year are directly affected by CDBG funding, Town of Huntington and not for profits.
-Through partnerships with our service agencies during the program year, as well as households assisted through the residential repair program.
+Through partnerships with our service agencies during the program year, residential repair program and revitalization programs we have been able to reach a total of over one thousand nine hundred people directly with CDBG funds.